guardian/recommendations/secure-staff-services.md

 - Authenticate requests that come from within our network
 - Handle authorization and access management to restrict access to specific users

-## Proposed solution
+## Solution

-This proposal brings together multiple components to provide a single secure solution:
+This solution brings together multiple components to provide a single secure solution:

 ### Authentication at the ALB

-For the case where an application is served via an [Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) in AWS we propose using [authentication at the ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-authenticate-users.html) with Google as an OpenID Connect (OIDC) compliant Identity Provider (IdP).
+For the case where an application is served via an [Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) in AWS we will use [authentication at the ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-authenticate-users.html) with Google as an OpenID Connect (OIDC) compliant Identity Provider (IdP).
 This will require a Google OAuth client to be configured for your application as part of a Google Cloud project.

 This approach allows us to authenticate external requests before they reach our applications.